iterative/dvc.org/public/static/docs/api-reference/get_url.md

   system path.
 Both HTTP and SSH protocols are supported for online Git repos (e.g. `[user@]server:project.git`).

+  The current project is used by default (the current working directory tree is walked up to find it) if a `repo` argument is not given.

   A `dvc.api.UrlNotDvcRepoError` is raised if `repo` is not a valid DVC project.

 - `rev` - Git commit (any [revision](https://git-scm.com/docs/revisions) such as
   a branch or tag name, or a commit hash).
 If `repo` is not a Git repo, this option is ignored.

+  `HEAD` is used by default if a `rev` argument is not given.

 - `remote` - name of the [DVC remote](/doc/command-reference/remote) to use to form the returned URL string.

+  The [default remote](/doc/command-reference/remote/default) of `repo` is used if a `remote` argument is not given.

   A `dvc.exceptions.NoRemoteError` is raised if no `remote` is found.